How secure storage of guns makes children and families safer

 What does it mean to securely store my gun?

-• Placed in a secure storage device, meaning a gun must be stored in a locked container that can only be unlocked with a special key, combination, identification tool, or something similar (examples of a secure storage device include a case, safe, locker, or lock box); or
+• Using a secure storage device.
+Meaning, a gun must be stored in a locked container that can only be unlocked with a special key, combination, identification tool, or something similar (examples include a case, safe, locker, or lock box); or

-• Stored out of sight with a locking device on it, which can only be unlocked with a special key, combination, identification tool, or by other similar means (examples of locking devices include a trigger lock or cable lock).
+• Storing the gun out of sight.
+Even when stored out of sight, guns should have a locking device on them which can only be unlocked with a special key, combination, identification tool, or by other similar means (examples include a trigger lock or cable lock).

-How would secure storage legislation protect and help my family and my kids?
+How would legislation calling for secure storage of lethal means help my family and my kids?

 Why does Sandy Hook Promise care about secure storage?